What is an Online Loan? (A simple guide)

 Basic Eligibility and Required Documents

-Citizenship: Must be a Philipino citizen or a foreigner, currently residing in the Philippines with a valid billing address.
+Citizenship: You must be a Filipino citizen or a foreigner currently residing in the Philippines with a valid billing address.

-Age: At least 18 years old (some lenders require 21+) when applying for the loan and at most 70 years old upon the loan’s last instalment.
+Age: You must be at least 18 years old (some lenders require 21+) and no older than 70 upon the loan’s final instalment.

-Required Documents: Government-issued ID (e.g., Passport, Driver's License, UMID, SSS ID, or PRC ID).
+Required Documents: A government-issued ID is essential (e.g., Passport, Driver's License, UMID, SSS ID, or PRC ID).

 Valid phone number and email address: The lender should be able to contact you for updates and verification.

-Valid bank account or e-wallet: If the loan is paid out online, make sure the account number and name are correct.
+Valid bank account or E-wallet: A valid bank account or e-wallet is needed for the disbursement of funds.
+Be sure the account number and name are correct.

 Proof of Billing - Utility bill (e.g., electricity, water, phone) or credit card bill may be required as proof of your address.

-Selfie with Valid ID - This can be requested for identity verification, to ensure that you are the one who is really applying for the online loan.
+Selfie with Valid ID - This is a key step for identity verification to ensure that you are the one applying for the loan.

 What is the online loan application process?

-Once you have signed the agreement, and the online loan is approved, funds are transferred directly to your bank account or e-wallet.
-Some companies also offer payout over the counter, through payment partners nationwide in the Philippines.
+After you have signed the agreement, the loan funds will be transferred directly to the bank account or e-wallet you provided.
+Many lenders also offer alternative payout methods, such as through payment partners located nationwide across the Philippines.

 Tips on getting an easy loan approval